linkml/schema-automator/README.md

 These can be composed together.
 For example, run `tsvs2linkml` followed by `annotate-enums`

 The toolkit is still experimental.
-It is intended as an aid to schema creation rather than act as a formal conversion tool
+It is intended as an aid to schema creation rather than as a formal conversion tool.

 [Full Documentation](https://linkml.io/schema-automator/)